SlapOS/slapos/software/kvm/README.rst

 Introduction
 ------------

-This software release is used to deploy KVM instances, NBD instances and Frontend instances of KVM.
+This software release is used to deploy KVM and NBD instances.

 For extensive parameters definition, please look at parameter-input-schema.json.